What are button batteries?

 - Choking – this is when a child’s airway gets blocked.
 Anything smaller than a 20-cent piece can cause choking.

-- Internal burns – the chemicals in button batteries can burn through the food pipe in as little as 2 hours.
+- Internal burns – the chemicals in button batteries can cause internal burns in minutes and can burn through the oesophagus (food pipe) in as little as 2 hours.
 These burns can lead to serious injury, surgery or death.

-If your child has swallowed a button battery, the signs might not be obvious.
-It can look like many other illnesses.
+The signs that your child has swallowed a button battery might not be obvious and can look like many other illnesses.
 For example, your child might:

 - gag, drool or have problems swallowing